CycleGo Review: The Best FREE Indoor Cycling App?

 Do I recommend CycleGo?

 Yes.
-CycleGo is a good app for beginners and undemanding people who just want to spin their legs from time to time without spending money on app subscriptions.
+CycleGo is a good app for beginners and undemanding people who just want to spin their legs occasionally without spending money on app subscriptions.

 Do I recommend it to everybody?